 Develop your mathematical science skills and national networks

-It is expected that all participants will be proficient in calculus at an advanced (e.g., 2nd/3rd year) undergraduate level.
-We would prefer that participants also have some experience with statistics and/or data analysis.
+It is expected that all participants will be proficient in calculus, linear algebra, statistics, and probability at an advanced (e.g., 2nd/3rd year) undergraduate level.
+Preferably, participants also have some experience with stochastic processes (e.g., Markov chains) and/or optimisation theory.
 Applicants should address their level of knowledge and preparedness in the application.

 Lecturers

-• Dr Nokuthaba Sibanda Senior Lecturer, Victoria University of Wellington
+• Dr Nan Ye Senior Lecturer, The University of Queensland

 Program Fees